aninjaturtle/aninjaturtle.github.com/work/_posts/2008-12-8-Bus-Vinyl-Wrap-Design.md

 {% include JB/setup %}
 ##Proposed Sketches for the Bike to the Beach Bus

-This was the proposed design for the Bike to the Beach Bus.
+Excuted design for the Bike to the Beach Bus.
 Cost was an issue so I continued the horizontal yellow and blue bar design.
 These early designs formed the foundations for the organizations style guides.